ryuumx/serverless-datalake-on-aws/README.md

 * Build a data processing pipeline and Data Lake using Amazon S3 for storing data
 * Use Amazon Kinesis for real-time streaming data
 * Use AWS Glue to automatically catalog datasets
-* Run interactive ETL scripts (in an Amazon SageMaker Jupyter notebook) connected to an AWS Glue development endpoint
+* Run interactive ETL scripts on AWS Glue using Spark (or in an Amazon SageMaker Jupyter notebook connected to an AWS Glue development endpoint)
 * Query data using Amazon Athena & visualize it using Amazon QuickSight
+* Extra
+    * Use the serverless datalake architecture to monitor system logs
+    * Build secured, fine-grain governance with Lake Formation
+    * Integrate data pipeline and query result using serverless compute (Lambda)
+    * Build datawarehouse on Redshift

 # Pre-requisites:
 * You need to have access to an AWS account with **AdminstratorAccess**